-For-Wards is commissioning 10 leading composers with a strong Brummie connection including alternative pop legends Pram, Afrofuturist Hip Hop artist Juice Aleem and Godflesh’s Justin Broadrick, to work in one of the city’s 10 districts and all of its 40 Wards, to produce a distinctive sonic response, inspired by a bank of community generated field recordings collected in each district and shared stories.
-The 10 new works will be performed back in the districts in which the sounds are found.
+for-Wards is an ambitious 2-year music programme working in partnership with outstanding music programmers across the city to commission 10 leading composers with a strong Brummie connection, including alternative pop legends Pram, dubstep maestro P0gman and Godflesh’s Justin Broadrick, to work in one of the city’s 10 districts and all of its 40 Wards, to produce a distinctive sonic response, inspired by a bank of community generated field recordings collected in each district and shared stories.
+The 10 new works are performed back in the districts in which the sounds were found.

 In each district for-Wards will programme:

-for-Wards is a 2-year project with 5 Composers per year working in
+Time scale:for-Wards is a 2-year project with 5 Composers per year working in:

 - Year 1 (2016 – 2017): Edgbaston, Hodge Hill, Northfield & Selly Oak Districts.